Study in Australia

 Frequently Asked Questions

-Are there scholarships available for international students in Australia?
+Are scholarships available for students wishing to study in Australia?

-Yes, students can work up to 40 hours fortnight during the semester and full-time during breaks on a student visa.
+International students can work part-time during term and full-time during breaks under Australia’s student visa conditions.